valkey-io/valkey-doc/docs/reference/modules/_index.md

 `REDISMODULE_ERR`.
 Otherwise, `REDISMODULE_OK` should be returned.

-## Setup and dependencies of a Redis module
+## Setup and dependencies of a Valkey module

-Redis modules don't depend on Redis or some other library, nor they need to be compiled with a specific `redismodule.h` file.
+Valkey modules don't depend on Valkey or some other library, nor they need to be compiled with a specific `redismodule.h` file.
 In order to create a new module, just copy a recent version of `redismodule.h` in your source tree, link all the libraries you want, and create a dynamic library having the `RedisModule_OnLoad()` function symbol exported.

-The module will be able to load into different versions of Redis.
+The module will be able to load into different versions of Valkey.

 A module can be designed to support both newer and older Redis OSS versions where certain API functions are not available in all versions.
 If an API function is not implemented in the currently running Redis OSS version, the function pointer is set to NULL.